[Interview] Lithuania: US is still EU partner on world stage

 "The debate could get quite heated and Hong Kong could play a role in that," he said.

-"I don't see any opening for any change [in Russia]," he said, referring to Russian aggression in Ukraine as well as its meddling in foreign elections.
+"I don't see any opening for change [in Russia]," he said, referring to Russian aggression in Ukraine as well as its meddling in foreign elections.

 "I believe Russia will, one day, come round to behaving in accord with accepted international rules, but that might not be very soon," he said.